Urs Schwarzenbach: Career

 Schwarzenbach set up Interexchange, the largest foreign exchange dealership in Switzerland.
-Through its success, he has bought well over £300m of property in the UK, 123000 acre in Australia, a palace in Morocco, £17m of assets in the aviation field and the Grand Hotel Dolder in Zürich.
+Through its success, he has bought well over £300m of property in the UK, 123000 acre in Australia, a palace in Morocco, £17m of assets in the aviation field and the Grand Hotel Dolder in Zurich.
 He has his own polo team, the Black Bears, which has some 600 ponies, with 350 in Australia and 250 in the UK.

 He backed the racing-themed restaurant Café Grand Prix in Mayfair, London, but this went into liquidation in 2004.
 In 2005, Schwarzenbach was estimated to be worth around £900m but, according to The Sunday Times Rich List 2012, he was ranked 87th with an estimated worth of circa £850m.

 In 2007, Schwarzenbach outbid other foreign buyers to acquire Culham Court, a 650 acre riverside estate downstream of Henley-on-Thames on the Berkshire bank.
 Schwarzenbach bought the estate from Paddy and Annabel Nicoll for £35 million.
 Mrs Nicoll's father is Sir Martyn Arbib, former head of the Perpetual fund management company, who bought the estate as a wedding present for her in 1997 for £12 million.
 Coincidentally, Culham's connections with the world of finance run deeper still; Arbib acquired the property from Felicity Behrens, wife of the banker Michael Behrens, who lived there for nearly half a century from 1949 to 1996.

 Schwarzenbach's development of the Culham Court estate still continues with the extension of the existing 90 acre deer park with over 4 kilometres of wrought iron deer fencing, a mile long "London" drive through beech woodland to the main road, the 2010 £8 million acquisition of three cottages and the original walled gardens which will be reinstated to provide fresh fruit and vegetables for the main house, a new ha-ha, and a security system including a "hard" room.